Skip to main content

 Information for Victorian Members of Parliament and Electorate Officers.

 EWOV is an independent industry-based dispute resolution scheme.
 We are approved by the independent economic regulator, the Essential Services Commission of Victoria.
+We assist Victorian consumers to resolve complaints with their energy and water companies.
+We can also hear some complaints about privacy made against energy and water providers.

 This provides an incentive for the energy companies and water corporations to directly settle complaints within their companies.